 Having reviewed all of the evidence in the record, the administrative law judge finds: Jack Henry is employed by Professional Transport as full-time van driver.
 Professional Transport provides transportation services to railroad employees.
-Mr. Henry's duties involve transporting railroad crews to the train location.
-Mr. Henry is on-call 24 hours per day, seven days a week and goes to work when the employer dispatches him to transport a railroad crew.
+Mr. Henry's duties involved transporting railroad crews to the train location.
+Mr. Henry is on-call, 24 hours per day, seven days a week and goes to work when the employer dispatches him to transport a railroad crew.
 90 percent of the time, Mr. Henry transports crews from Eagle Grove.
 At other times, Mr. Henry transports crews from Mason City or Des Moines.

 Mr. Henry established an original claim for benefits that was effective June 5, 2016, so that he could obtain unemployment insurance benefits for those weeks wherein the employer does not provide him with full-time work.
 Workforce Development set Mr. Henry's weekly benefit amount at \$428.00.
-Through the benefit week that ended August 20, 2016, Mr. Henry consistently made weekly claims, but only received benefits for the three weeks that ended June 11, July 9 and August 13, 2016.
+Mr. Henry has consistently made weekly claims, but has only received benefits for the three weeks that ended June 11, July 9 and August 13, 2016.
 Mr. Henry reported wages for each of those three weeks and received a reduced unemployment insurance benefit amount for each of those weeks.